DaniloMetal/coursera-tidy-data/CodeBook.md

 * `subject_test.txt`: File representing the ID of the volunteer related to each of the observations in `X_test.txt`.

-### You can access the detailed information in the files given by coursera.
-* `README.txt` General description.
-* `features_info.txt` Detailed information about the features.

 ## Processing steps

 1. Read all dataset provided by experiment and name the fields